 Political psephologists use a variety of data sources, including opinion polls, surveys, and census data.

 They also use statistical methods to analyze this data.
-Political psephology is a relatively new field, but it has already significantly impacted our understanding of elections and democracy.
+Political psephology is a relatively new field, but it has significantly impacted our understanding of elections and democracy.

 Political Psephology is the study of public opinion and electoral behavior.
 It covers various topics, including voting behavior, campaign effects, and polling methodology.